Chosen1PR/bot-reply-msg/README.md

 ### [1.1.0] (2026-07-29)

 - Rewrote entire app using Devvit Web for better future proofing and maintainability.
-No feature changes.
+- New default for message to users instead of being blank by default.
+The toggle settings still controls whether or not messages are sent to users.

 ### [1.0.8] (2026-07-02)